baites/baites.github.io/_posts/2017-10-30-fibonacci-closed-form-expression.md

 f_n \propto f_{n-1} + f_{n-2} \propto \varphi^n (\varphi^{-1} + \varphi^{-2}) - \psi^n (\psi^{-1} + \psi^{-2})
 %%</p>

-and therefore the only way to comply with the recurrence formula is if
+and therefore the only way to comply with the recurrence formula is if and only if

 <p>%%
 \varphi^{-1} + \varphi^{-2} = \psi^{-1} + \psi^{-2} = 1.